AaltoSciComp/scicomp-docs/scicomp/ssh.rst

 Key type ``ed25519`` makes a private key named ``~/.ssh/id_ed25519`` and public key named ``~/.ssh/id_ed25519.pub``.
 The private key only stays on your computer.
-The public key goes to other comuters.
+The public key goes to other computers.
 **Other key types were common in the past, and you may need to change your filenames in some of the future commands** (for exmaple ``~/.ssh/id_rsa.pub``).